Malcolm Saville: Personal life

 His marriage to Dorothy (née McCoy) in 1926 produced four children.
 Saville had strong moral convictions, and was a practising Christian.

 He died in Hastings in 1982, aged 81.

 Book list

 All dates in the list below refer to the first date of publication.
 Some of the earlier titles were reissued in revised editions in the late 1960s and early 1970s.
-Some of the books were translated into Dutch.
+Some of the books were translated into Spanish and Dutch.